taasinsaquib/TrippyDrums/README.md

 # TrippyDrums
-A drum sequencer that also visualizes the created beats
+A drum sequencer that creates a simple animation in response to the current beat.

-Still in progress